samremonte/b1m/documentation.md

   1. At the left pane, click the **Posts**, hover over the desired post and click **Edit**
   ![Image2.3](/img/2.3.png)

-  2. Once the required content is added or update clikc **Update** button
+  2. Once the required content is added or edited click **Update** button

   #### How to delete a post